Black Pullet

-The book contains instructions on the creation of magical properties such as talismanic rings and amulets, and on how to master their extraordinary powers.
-Perhaps the most interesting magical property claimed in the book is the Black Pullet, otherwise known as the Hen that lays Golden Eggs.
+The book contains instructions on creating magical properties such as talismanic rings and amulets and how to master their extraordinary powers.
+Perhaps the most fascinating magical property claimed in the book is the Black Pullet, otherwise known as the Hen that lays Golden Eggs.
 The grimoire claims that the person who understands and attains the power to instruct the Black Pullet will gain unlimited wealth.
 The notion of such a lucrative possession has been reflected throughout history in fables, fairy tales and folklore.

-This text has often been associated to two other texts, known as the Red Dragon (or The Grand Grimoire) and the Black Screech Owl.
-The latter is also confusingly known as The Black Pullet or Treasure of the Old Man of the Pyramids, and is in fact an alternate printing of the original Black Pullet with only slight changes.
+This text has often been associated with two other texts, the Red Dragon (or The Grand Grimoire) and the Black Screech Owl.
+The latter is also confusingly known as The Black Pullet or Treasure of the Old Man of the Pyramids.
+It is, in fact, an alternate printing of the original Black Pullet with only slight changes.
 All three grimoires claim to possess the science of ancient magic.